PopovEvgeniy/easykms/readme.txt

 Product key

-The volume license is the best choice because it doesn't have problems with activation.
+The volume license is the best choice because it doesn't have problems with the activation.
 Use the volume license if possible.
 You need to apply the product key from the volume license before activation if you have an ordinary license.
 You can see these keys here: https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys